GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts